$M_{0,5}$: Towards the Chabauty-Kim method in higher dimensions: Summary and construction of

 corresponds to the replacement of indeterminates by Besser-Coleman functions as listed at the end of \S\ref{waca2}.
 By the commutativity of \ref{rome2}(**), this shows that $F^\m{BC}$ (after possibly enduring a small modification) is a Kim function as claimed.
 This completes the proof of Theorem \ref{fbctheorem}.

-\footnote{temp.
-We've added this paragraph concerning our comment in the introduction that our function does not come from $M_{0,4}$.} Some Kim functions on $M_{0,5}$ are uninteresting because they \emph{come from Kim functions on $M_{0,4}$}.
+Some Kim functions on $M_{0,5}$ are uninteresting because they \emph{come from Kim functions on $M_{0,4}$}.
 Instead of making this notion precise (in one of several possible ways), we give a concrete example.
 As above, we identify $M_{0,4}$ with $X=\Spec \ZZ[x, x\inv, (1-x)\inv]$ and we identify $M_{0,5}$ with

 The modular interpretations of these functions are determined by the formulas

 In terms of our presentations, the map

 corresponds to the second projection